Birthday: November 1, 1944

 Mondo died in prison of Chronic Obstructive Pulmonary Disease on March 11, 2016, after being incarcerated from age 23 to 69, asserting his innocence for 46 years.

-Ed has diabetes and receives dialysis three days a week.
+Ed has diabetes and receives dialysis five days a week.
 He underwent triple bypass heart surgery in 2016.
 He currently uses a wheelchair, and had his lower left leg amputated in April 2023 due to lack of proper medical care.
 He has a cataract in one eye that makes it difficult for him to read.
 If you write him a letter, it must be typed with 18 point or larger font.
+He is also going deaf.
 The Nebraska Department of Corrections does not plan to allow him to have surgery because "he has one good eye."

 ACCOMPLISHMENTS OF ED POINDEXTER